a11ywatch/kayle/README.md

 We patched and fixed a lot of bugs that increased the accuracy of tests passing and issues being found.
 One of the main goals was to have the audit run quickly since we noticed some of the tests would take several seconds to complete.
 The performance increases we made to the project were not only done at edge cases that would scale beyond make the ability of auditing at the MS level for almost any website.
 Right now, the project is moving forward based on performance and accuracy for ensuring minimal to no false positives.

+## Extension

+We are packaging an extension that allows the script to be pre-loaded into the browser for the crawl.

 ## Discord